Technigo/project-weather-app/README.md

 ## View it live

 Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.
+Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about..